eayllon1/Simple-Storage-Ethereum-Smart-Contract/README.md

-# Simple Storage
+# Simple Storage Ethereum Smart Contract

 ## 1 | Description

 Ethereum Smart Contract stores a string variable.
 The string can then be retrieved.
 Simulates Hello World functionality.